alces-software/alces-cloud-docs/docs/blog/posts/molecule-solubility-deepchem.md

 ## Launch the Instance
 All the steps to launch and connection to instance is provided in [link](../../docs/starter/instance.md).

-## Install Jupter Notebook and Lab
+## Install Jupyter Notebook and Lab
 All the steps to install jupter notebook and lab is provided in [link](./jupyter-lab-notebook.md).